 Sheikhly authority.
 The sheikh traditionally performs a number of functions related to the inner life of the tribe and its relations with the non-tribal world and the authorities.
-The role of the sheikh has not changed all that much over the last century and a half, and sheikhs still fulfill a number of important functions.
+While the role of the sheikh has changed a great deal over the last century and a half, the sheikh still fulfills a number of important functions.
 These may include-

-- Ensuring security throughout the tribe's domain. - Mediating and resolving internal disputes. - Trying cases and imposing punishments in accordance with tribal law. - Representing the tribe to the non-tribal world and the ruling authorities. - Extending hospitality to guests of the tribe. - Providing conscripts or tribal levies for the security forces. - Preserving the autonomy of the tribe vis-à-vis other tribes and the authorities. - Organizing and regulating smuggling, to the extent that the tribe engages in such activities.43

-An individual may become a tribal sheikh in several ways.
-Sheikly status may be bestowed on the basis of an individual's character traits (e.g., generosity, wisdom, courage); inherited within "sheikhly families" (usually by the most capable son); wrested from others by force of personality, subterfuge, or even force of arms; and conferred by the state or the ruling authorities.
+- O Ensuring security throughout the tribe's domain. - O Mediating and resolving internal disputes. - O Trying cases and imposing punishments in accordance with tribal law. - O Representing the tribe to the non-tribal world and the ruling authorities. - O Extending hospitality to guests of the tribe. - O Providing conscripts or tribal levies for the security forces. - O Preserving the autonomy of the tribe vis-à-vis other tribes and the authorities. - O Organizing and regulating smuggling, to the extent that the tribe engages in such activities.43 the basis of an individual's character traits (e.g., generosity, wisdom, courage); inherited within "sheikhly families" (usually by the most capable son); wrested from others by force of personality, subterfuge, or even murder; and conferred by the state or the ruling authorities.
 Today, most sheikhs in Iraq belong to sheikhly families and have inherited their position.44